CleanDIFT: Diffusion Features without Noise

 \subsection{Classification}

 To assess the impact of our method on non-spatial tasks, we evaluate classification performance using pooled features.
 Pooling mitigates the influence of localized noise, so we anticipate classification performance to remain on par with standard diffusion features unless our setup introduces detrimental effects.
 We perform k-Nearest Neighbor (kNN) classification with $k = 10$ on ImageNet1k~\cite{deng_image_2009}, using SD 1.5 as the diffusion backbone.
 We sweep across feature maps and timesteps $t$ for the base model, with results presented in~\cref{fig:class_quantitative}.
 Our analysis shows that the feature map with the lowest spatial resolution, i.e., feature map \#0 (see~\cref{fig:architecture-details}), achieves the highest classification accuracy.
 Furthermore, the optimal timestep $t$ for the base model varies between feature maps.
-For the best-performing feature map \#0, timestep $t=100$ yields the highest classification accuracy.
+For the best-performing feature map, $t=100$ yields the highest classification accuracy.

 Importantly, CleanDIFT features slightly outperform the standard diffusion features even when using an optimal timestep $t$ for the base model showing that it does not introduce any detrimental effects.